martintasker/cognito-auth/README.md

 * use the `CognitoUser.` API calls in `app/scripts/user/*.component.js` as illustrations of how to call the APIs
 * **do not** manually inject the individual files from `app/scripts/cognito-auth/*.js` into your
-  application: instead, use the built library from bower
+  application: instead, use the built `cognito-auth` library from bower
+* **do not** think of the S3-based configuration (in `node setup`) or file upload (in the UI and app) as anything other than toys.
+Real S3-based use needs a better UI, and more careful bucket policies.
 * **do not** inflict on your users, the test-style UI of the demo app!
 Integrate things properly into a nice UI design, maybe using `ui-bootstrap` for dialogs or such.

-The demo app also contains some file uploading code which is perhaps a useful starting-point for your own S3-based applications of Cognito, but needs a lot of love to make it production-grade.

 ### Fiddling with back-end setup